Wave equation on general noncompact symmetric spaces: Hadamard parametrix on symmetric spaces

 Let $\Phi_{v}$ be the $K$-bi-invariant convolution kernel of the operator $\cos(v\sqrt{-\Delta})$ whose spherical Fourier transform is given by $\widetilde{\Phi}_{v}(\lambda) =\cos(v\sqrt{|\lambda|^2+|\rho|^2})$.
 Then $\Phi_{v}(x)$ solves the following Cauchy problem

 We are looking for the asymptotic expansion of the kernel $\Phi_{v}$.
-Recall that $J$ denotes the Jacobian of the exponential map from $\mathfrak{p}$ equipped with Lebesgue measure to $\mathbb{X}$ equipped with Riemannian measure.
+Recall that $J$ denotes the Jacobian of the exponential map from $\mathfrak{p}$ equipped with the Lebesgue measure to $\mathbb{X}$ equipped with the Riemannian measure.
 It satisfies